SriHarshaHrn/Couchbase-Installation-and-configuration/README.md

 **Note**: These instructions apply for UBUNTU 14.04.
-If you are using something other OS, instructions may vary.
+If you are using some other OS, instructions may vary.

 **Step-1:**